 The undeniable truth is that white men were quite comfortable in denying their own white women the right to vote, own property, and even to have autonomy over their own financial resources.

 They were, and in many regards are still comfortable with having babies with their women while denying them the right to make decisions over their own reproductive rights.

 Thanks to the struggles of progressive women like those aforementioned and other unsung heroines and heroes, women have had some autonomy to make decisions on their own.

 Nevertheless, today some of the same challenges women faced pre-August 18, 1920, are still in play..
 It is inconceivable that in 2018 women would still be at risk of losing the right to make decisions as it relates to their own bodies.

 Yet the looming confirmation battle of potential Supreme Court Justice Brett Kavanaugh poses exactly those same risks and far worse, not just for all women including white women but also for all people of color.

-The shocking truth is that white women has benefitted from the struggles of progressives outside of the narrow confines of reproductive rights.
-The civil rights won which allow them the right to vote, own property and handle their own money did not come without much fight.
+The shocking truth is that white women have benefitted from the struggles of progressives outside of the narrow confines of reproductive rights.
+The civil rights won battles which allow them the right to vote, own property and handle their own money did not come without major fights.